aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-rows-columns-and-cells/insert-or-delete-rows-in-an-excel-worksheet/_index.md

 Aspose.Cells works in the same way as Microsoft Excel does.
 When rows or columns are added, the worksheet content is shifted down and to the right.
 When rows or columns are removed, the worksheet content is shifted up or to the left.
 Any references in other worksheets and cells are updated when rows are added or removed.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-InsertDeleteRows-InsertDeleteRows.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-InsertDeleteRows-InsertDeleteRows.java" >}}